- Hits: 557

 According to survivors, the gunmen were quite gleeful, smiling and shouting the obligatory "Allahu Akhbar!"—"God is most great!"—while shooting or hacking away at their victims.
 The terrorists eventually were killed, too, in a gunfight, punctuated with intense bursts from automatic weapons, with police that lasted several hours in the surrounding hills.

-Mathew Moyer, an American photographer for an English-language magazine in Cairo, told theWashington Report the security in the nearby Valley of the Queens that morning was a "travesty."
+Mathew Moyer, an American photographer for an English-language magazine in Cairo, told theWashington Report on Middle East Affairs, the security in the nearby Valley of the Queens that morning was a "travesty."
 He said there was one uniformed guard, carrying an old pistol, in the entire valley when shooting started at Hatshepsut temple about two kilometers away.
 The officer ran off in the direction of the shooting, leaving about 150 tourists virtually unprotected, except by one man dressed in a galabeya who also had a pistol.

 Forty-five minutes after the gunfire had started, police arrived in the Valley of the Queens and mounted the ridge to engage with the terrorists, Moyer said.
 A number of heavily armed officers took the time to surround Moyer to get him to turn over his film while their colleagues were fighting the terrorists nearby.